 - Move the water bowl.
 Some cats don't like their water bowl too close to the food bowl, so try moving it a little further away.
 Also, make sure it isn't too close to the litter tray.
 Cats do not like to eat and drink near where they go to the toilet.

 What shouldn't cats drink:

-Cats should not be given cow's milk to drink as most cats suffer from an intolerance to the lactose in milk and it can cause digestive problems.
-If you do want to give your cat milk, you can buy specially formulated "cat milk" from most supermarkets or pet shops.
+Most cats have an intolerance to the lactose in cow's milk and it can cause digestive problems.
+If you do want to give your cat milk, you can buy specially formulated cat milk from most supermarkets or pet shops.
 This should be a treat only, and not a part of your cat's daily fluid intake.